jchung2020/quantum-advantage-tracker.github.io/data/observable-estimations/circuit-models/floquet_mixed_field_ising/README.md

 <img src="figs/ziiz_tracker.png" alt="$ZZ_{d=3}$" style="clip-path: inset(0 0 0 0);" width="800"/>

-The following table summarizes the expectation values for the magnetization, computed using each of the methods above, together with their corresponding runtimes and compute resources:
+The table below summarizes the magnetization expectation values at the last four points of the dynamics shown above, obtained from each method, along with the runtimes and compute resources.

 <table>
   <thead>